Can Sharks Be Kept In Home Aquariums?

 Here's a breakdown of the types of sharks that might work in a home setting.

 Some of the easiest "sharks" to keep in home aquariums aren’t sharks at all.
 They’re freshwater fish with a similar body shape, and they’re much easier to care for than their saltwater counterparts.
+Unfortunately, although they are sharks by name, they look quite different to what people normally visualise when they hear the word ‘shark’.

 Saltwater Sharks: A Bigger Challenge

-Now, if you’re set on keeping a true shark—you’re going to need to plan for a much larger tank and a lot more work.
+Now, if you’re set on keeping a true shark — you’re going to need to plan for a much larger tank and a lot more work.

 Small Sharks for Home Aquariums: Yes, It’s Possible